 Non-packaging agricultural plastics: silage wrap, bale net, bale twine, silage sheets, greenhouse film, small tunnel film and mulch film.
 Other non-packaging plastics will be introduced in later years, such as: flexible irrigation pipes, anti-hail nets, silage protection sheets, crop fleece and other non-wovens.

-In the first year an Environmental Protection Contribution (EPC) will be included in the price of products equal to 2p/kg for all product categories.
-Thereafter, the EPC will be subject to modification depending on the collection rate and consequential financial needs of the scheme.
+In 2020, the 2p/kg Environmental Protection Contribution (EPC) implemented for all product categories has allowed the scheme set-up for first collection operation in early 2021 Unchanged in 2021, the EPC will be subject to modification depending on the collection rate and resulting financial needs of the scheme.

 Farmers will have universal access to the scheme throughout all regions of the UK and a cost-effective solution to the environmentally responsible end-of-life management of their used plastics.
 Farmers will be provided with best practice guidance how to sort, store and prepare their used plastics for collection, thereby increasing the technical and cost efficiency of the scheme.
 The success of the scheme will reduce the need for Government to introduce new legislation, red tape and unnecessary extra taxes.